 - Expedited adjudication of requests for off-campus employment authorization for F-1 students experiencing severe economic hardship;

-- Expedited adjudication of employment authorization applications, where appropriate;
+- Expedited adjudication of petitions or applications, including employment authorization applications, when appropriate;

 - Consideration of fee waiver requests due to an inability to pay;

 - Flexibility for those who received a Request for Evidence or a Notice of Intent to Deny but were unable to submit evidence or otherwise respond in a timely manner;

 - Flexibility if you were unable to appear for a scheduled interview with USCIS;

 - Expedited replacement of lost or damaged immigration or travel documents issued by USCIS, such as a Permanent Resident Card (Green Card), Employment Authorization Document, or Form I-94, Arrival/Departure Record; and

 - Rescheduling a biometric services appointment.

 Note: When you request help, please explain how the impact of unforeseen circumstances, such as a natural disaster, created a need for the requested relief.
 If you lost all forms of evidence in an unforeseen circumstance, include an explanation in your description and a copy of a police report, insurance claim, or other report, if available, to support your request.

 Visit our Special Situations page or call us for more information about how we assist individuals affected by extreme situations and unforeseen circumstances.
 To learn how to request these measures, call us at 800-375-5283.
 For people with disabilities: (TTY) 800-767-1833 or (VRS) 877-709-5797.

 Please update your address with USCIS to ensure you receive all correspondence and benefits from us in a timely manner and avoid possible delays related to your case.
 To update your address with USCIS, visit our How to Change Your Address page.
 Please note that changing your address with the U.S. Postal Service will not change your address with USCIS.